 Critical thinking and freedom of mind are the cornerstones of academic life in Sweden.

-By critical thinking we mean the ability to assess information on different topics and to form independent opinions, to scrutinise and question beliefs that are sometimes taken for granted, to revise opinions in the light of new evidence or knowledge, and to give and receive criticism in a constructive and generous manner.
+By critical thinking, we mean the ability to assess information on different topics and to form independent opinions, to scrutinise and question beliefs that are sometimes taken for granted, to revise opinions in the light of new evidence or knowledge, and to give and receive criticism in a constructive and generous manner.

-LUSEM have a very strong international profile.
+LUSEM has a very strong international profile.
 About 50% of our students are international students from a wide variety of countries all over the world.
 This creates global classroom environments where students encounter different cultural perspectives and start to build their international network.